 About EPA's role when groundwater is contaminated

-We find potential groundwater contamination through a range of programs, including Victoria’s environmental auditing system.
+EPA identifies potential groundwater contamination through a range of programs, including Victoria’s environmental auditing system.

 Contaminated groundwater must be cleaned up or managed.
-When sites play a part in groundwater contamination, EPA requires site assessment, cleanup and management.
+When sites play a part in groundwater contamination, EPA requires site assessment, clean up and management.

 Find out more about other public health issues related to pollution and waste